B. Amore, DeIorio Triptych: Family Stories, 1998; wood, tin, photo, mixed media, family artifacts, 41 x 72 x 10 inches. Photo: Tad Merrick

 Italianità is the essence of being Italian.
 It’s what defines us as a culture: food and family, making things, making do, and the art, music and literature that belongs not just to us but to the world, all of which permeates the boot that juts into the Mediterranean and extends throughout the diaspora.
 Although Italy itself deals with political and economic issues that drive a wedge between North and South, Italianità is a uniter.
 Here in the United States, we embrace our Italianità, our Italianness, even as we are fully American.

-I have invited 74 artists—most Italian American, but a few from throughout the Italian Diaspora—to contribute to this post, curious to know how their culture relates to their art.
+I have invited 75 artists—most Italian American, but a few from throughout the Italian diaspora—to contribute to this post, curious to know how their culture relates to their art.
 On a personal level, I was curious how their stories relate to my own.
 What I found is that every story is different but similar, a warp of shared experience that supports a fabric woven with unique weft threads.
 Although we don’t identify as “Italian American visual artists,” preferring to focus on genre, aesthetic, or medium, our ethnicity informs us, sometimes in ways we are still discovering.
 We are painters and sculptors as well as photographers, filmmakers, and animators.
-We are women and men, gay and straight, spanning an age range from Boomer to Millennial — descendants, for the most part, of the Mezzogiorno, that beautiful land blessed by the sun yet unable to sustain the hopes and dreams of the people who tried desperately to eke a life from it.
+We are women and men, gay and straight, born after World War II—Boomer and Gen X—descendants, for the most part, of the Mezzogiorno, that beautiful land blessed by the sun yet unable to sustain the hopes and dreams of the people who tried desperately to eke a life from it.

 Emmigration to l’ameriga was our grandparents' way out.
 Our connections to the Old Country remain strong, especially through the traditions we absorbed and the language—usually dialect—that so many of us grew up hearing, perhaps spoke.
 For others it’s a deep connection to geography, architecture, and history acquired through travel and study in Italy.